notaz/picodrive/platform/base_readme.txt

 pixel averaging scaling.
 Works only when 16bit renderer is enabled.

 #endif
 @@0.
-"Accurate timing"
-This adds some more emulation precision, but slows the emulation down.
-Without this option some games do not boot (Red Zone for example), others have sound problems.
-This options has no effect for Sega/Mega CD emulation.

-@@0.
-"Accurate sprites"
-This option improves emulation of sprite priorities, it also enables emulation of sprite collision bit.
-If you see one sprite being drawn incorrectly above the other (often seen in Sonic 3D Blast), you can enable this to fix the problem.
-This only works with the accurate renderers (see first option).

-@@0.
 "Show FPS"
 Self-explanatory.
 Format is XX/YY, where XX is the number of rendered frames and YY is the number of emulated frames per second.